syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 wordApp.Visible = False

-'Define the range for TOC in the document.
+'Defines the range for TOC in the document.

 Dim tocstart As Object = 0